Skip to main content

 f.g.cole@bangor.ac.uk

-View Dr Fran Garrad-Cole’s profile on the Bangor Research Portal
+View Professor Fran Garrad-Cole’s profile on the Bangor Research Portal

 Teaching and Supervision

-Fran is Module Organiser and lecturer for the first year skills module, Scientific Writing and Communication.
-This module introduces new students to the academic writing, analysis and presentation skils that they need to suceed at University.
-The module also draws on Fran's work supporting transition to University to ensure a holistic approach to induction.
-Since 2017 Fran has devised and led a brand new year 3 module called ‘Born to run: achieve your goals”.
-In this module she and Prof John Parkinson teach theories of positive and motivational psychology to ‘non-runner’ third years and apply those theories to distance running.
-By training four times a week, including one run as a group during the workshop time, She, John and over 20 students per year run the Liverpool Rock n Roll marathon in May.
-The marathon takes place just 18 weeks from the start of the semester!
+Fran is Module Organiser and lecturer for the year 3 module ‘Born to run: achieve your goals”.
+This module deaws on theories of positive and motivational psychology to teach ‘non-runners’ how to run a marathon.
+By training four times a week, including one run as a group during the workshop time, approximately 20 students per year train for and run a marathon in just 18 weeks.
 Before starting this module, Fran had only ever run half marathon distances but now she has run three, and has turned dozens of final year students into marathon runners.
-This really is science in action!

 https://www.youtube.com/watch?time_continue=137&v=704b5iPy4Ak&feature=emb_logo